 - Applied, Community-Based Research: Students typically engage in applied, community-based research projects.
 These students often provide practical and systematic solutions that address one or more of the universal sustainability goals of environmental protection, social equity, and economic opportunity.
 The context of this research is typically the local community, but several students have expanded the scope of their work to include the western US and the US more generally.
 Some have even gone as far away as Latin America and Sub-Saharan Africa to collaborate with both our skilled faculty and local experts to provide social, economic, and technological solutions for specific problems facing these communities.

-- Geospatial Technologies: Many graduate students use the newly emerging field of geospatial technology to advance research on these topics, since visualizing data through technologies such as geographic information systems (GIS), remote sensing, and/or internet mapping is profoundly changing the way research scientists are addressing critical social, economic, and environmental issues.
+- Geospatial Technologies: Many graduate students use the emerging field of geospatial technology to advance research on the above topics because visualizing data through technologies such as geographic information systems (GIS), remote sensing, and/or internet mapping is profoundly changing the way research scientists are addressing critical social, economic, human-environmental, and physical geographic systems.

 The program requires graduate students to undertake problem-solving research, think critically about spatial relationships, and communicate effectively.
 Graduates from the MA program go onto PhD programs, serve in professional and managerial positions, and/or as information and technology experts for consulting firms, public agencies, and non-profit organizations.
 Additionally, the program prepares graduate students for emerging careers as geospatial analysts in the Military and Intelligence Communities.

 Brandon Vogt, PhD

 Associate Professor and Director of Graduate Studies in GES